vikingJason/5eVaultMain/content/2. DM Tools/Rules/Resting & Travelling/Food and Water.md

 Eating half a pound of food in a day counts as half a day without food.

 A character can go without food for a number of days equal to 3 + their [[Constitution]] modifier (minimum 1).
-At the end o f each day beyond that limit, a character automatically suffers one level of [[Exhaustion]].
+At the end o f each day beyond that limit, a character automatically suffers one level of [[content/2.
+DM Tools/Rules/Conditions/Exhaustion]].

 A normal day of eating resets the count of days without food to zero.